sagemath/trac_to_gh/Issue 8764.md

 CC:  amca01@gmail.com

+Keywords: data encryption standard

 An implementation of the Data Encryption Standard (DES) for educational purposes.
+The file [des.sage](http://trac.sagemath.org/sage_trac/attachment/ticket/8764/des.sage) is a Sage script implementing DES and written by Alasdair McAndrew.
+This needs to be cleaned up and upload a patch against the Sage library.

+Apply [attachment:trac_8764-original-des_v2.patch]

 Issue created by migration from https://trac.sagemath.org/ticket/8764